DNAnexus Documentation

 • Input Configuration

-• Data CSV(s) - the raw data CSVs.
+• Data CSV(s) - Specifies the raw data CSVs.
 These files are required for any entities where data is not yet ingested.
 In most cases for data loading.
 The data CSVs will be part of the end to end run.
 For very complex data loading, data may be incrementally ingested and one final run may be done to create a dataset therefore data CSVs are not required.

-• Mode Configuration JSON - used for advanced ingestion to adjust the ingestion mode on a per-entity level.
+• Mode Configuration JSON - Used for advanced ingestion to adjust the ingestion mode on a per-entity level.
 See the application documentation for more details.

 • Input Configurations